 Melting is the ultimate conquering of food.
 Melted food has surrendered to heat.
-All of the extraneous textures that get in the way are removed.
+All the extraneous textures that get in the way are removed.
 What’s left is the essential: creamy, concentrated and pure.

 Think of the moment when the cheese-pull on your sandwich is perfect.
 How do you feel when melted chocolate slowly drowns a scoop of ice cream?
 Think about a time when you saw melted butter making a lobster tail glisten.
 When a melted ingredient is added to a dish, it’s a moment of joy.

 Melted onions are creamy, caramelized spheres with a concentrated earthy umami.
 All of their sulfur is gone.
 What’s left of the essence of the vegetable.
 Maybe you don’t think of melted onions this way.
 Maybe you’ve never thought of melted onions at all before.
-But, they are a cause for rejoicing.
+But they are a cause for rejoicing.

-Wine with Onion Custard
+Wine Pairing with Onion Pudding

 There are a few directions you can go with this wine pairing.
 But in all cases, I think white wine is the way to go.
-Make sure it’s well chilled, young and fairly light bodied.
+Make sure it’s well chilled, young, and fairly light-bodied.
 You don’t want a wine with a lot of oak flavors or aging.

 A savory white wine pairs best with this dish.
 You don’t want a fruity white wine.
 Instead, pick a wine with grassy or mineral notes.
-They might even have some salinity.
+You might even want a wine with some salinity.

-The oiliness of the dish along with the herb punch of the marjoram made an interesting pairing in my opinion.
+The oiliness of this onion pudding along with the herb punch of the marjoram made an interesting pairing with this kind of wine in my opinion.

 Our Wine Recommendations